Bielik20/ts-libs/libs/ts-utils/README.md

   </a>
 </p>

-Library to keep custom hooks and utility code unrelated to any specific framework.
+Library to keep utility code unrelated to any specific framework.